Brian1226/Priority-Queue/Specification.md

 ### Alternate Postconditions

-* the app is now back to having a white background with black text.
+* The app is now back to having a white background with black text.

 ***